The Art Market Dictionary becomes:

 Several highly distinguished partner institutions and more than five hundred specialized authors have joined us to establish a comprehensive map of the art trade.

 Comprising 4000 entries—covering Europe (incl.
 Russia) and North America in the 20th and 21st centuries—BAM is published as a digital reference work by Bloomsbury Plc.
-BAM's first part was launched in March 2023.
+BAM was launched with 2300 entries in March 2023.
+A batch of 1000 additional titles will be made available on March 14th, 2024.

 Berthe Weill by Georges Kars (1933)